ecrosstexas/ecrosstexas-tea-base/src/pages/eric.md

             we attend <a href="http://www.chaseoaks.org/">Chase Oaks Church</a>
             and lead the Rev 5:9 <a
                 href="http://www.chaseoaks.org/get-connected/adults/lifegroup/">Life
                 Group</a> with my wife.
-Shannon and I also both service in <a href="http://www.chaseoaks.org/get-connected/children/">KidZone</a>.
+Shannon and I also both serve in <a href="http://www.chaseoaks.org/get-connected/children/">KidZone</a>.
         </p>
         <h2>Career</h2>